The Metallurgical Symphony

 Viktor Belchik, initially surprised by the renowned artist’s unconventional request, soon finds himself captivated by Melnikoff’s vision and dedication.
 As they sift through fragments for months, conversations unfold, revealing the artist’s multifaceted identity—a photographer who ventured into the battlefield to become a symbol-maker.
 Melnikoff’s past, as a dissident escaping the Soviet Union, amplifies the layers of his persona, ultimately earning him the title of National Hero of the Chechen Republic of Ichkeria.

-Sergey Melnikoff presented the Small Coat of Arms of Ukraine made of military ammunition debris to Ukrainian President Volodymyr Zelensky.
+In the photo: The Small Coat of Arms of Ukraine made of military ammunition debris, that Sergey Melnikoff presented to Ukrainian President Volodymyr Zelensky.

 The journey of “The Unconquered Ukraine” traversed the country, from Odessa to Kyiv, culminating in a consecration ceremony at St. Volodymyr’s Cathedral.
 This transformative event was officiated by the Archbishop Andrew while the National Honored Academic Ukrainian People’s Choir performed a melodic backdrop.